 The Advice Service is currently very short staffed, and it may take us longer to reply to you and deal with your enquiry than usual.
 There may also be limitations to the service we can provide to you at this time, e.g. we may not be able to offer representation at University meetings.
 To enable us to advise you as soon as possible, please provide full information and documentation relevant to your enquiry when you contact us (this is best done by email).
 We may need to ask you to complete a form with your full detalis before we can advise you - we will let you know if this is the case.

 We would encourage you to first look at our self-help resources and our list of external advice providers to see if these may be of help to you at this time.
-You may also find it helpful to contact one of the support services at the University or your Student Support Adviser and to see the University’s pages on their Rules and Regulations, Assessment Support provisions, Financial Support, and Fees Regulations / Paying your Fees.
+You may also find it helpful to contact one of the support services at the University or your Student Support Adviser and to see the University's information on Rules and Regulations, Financial Support, and Fees Regulations, and Paying your Fees.

 We will get back to you as soon as we can, in line with the above.

 IF YOU ARE EXPERIENCING MENTAL HEALTH DIFFICULTIES AND NEED TO SPEAK TO SOMEONE, PLEASE FOLLOW THIS GUIDANCE:

 In an emergency where you or someone else is at risk of harm - call 999 or go to Northern General Hospital / your nearest A&E (Accident & Emergency) department.

 If you need urgent help but it is not a life-threatening emergency, call:

 If you are staying in a hall of residence, they will usually have someone on hand 24 hours a day to provide support and guidance.

 Self-help - if you have a query, please check our online self-help resources for detailed, on-the-spot guidance about a range of student issues.
 This may be the quickest way for you to find your answer.